benjamincrozat/legacy-blog/posts/1-what-is-laravel.md

 - Start an actual project based on Laravel; this will also be a great source of learning;

 - But most importantly, **don't give up**.
 It doesn't matter how much time it takes. **Laravel is a good investment**.

-## What is the latest Laravel version?

-The latest Laravel version is version 9\.
-It was released on February 8th, 2022.

-## How to host a Laravel application?

-My main recommendation for hosting a Laravel application would be [DigitalOcean](https://m.do.co/c/58bbdf89fc72).
-I've been using it for years, as well as many developers, and it never failed me.
-Scale up your VPC (Virtual Private Server) whenever you need to handle more traffic, and scale it back down when your traffic goes back to normal.

-Even better: you can [get $100 of credit for 60 days](https://m.do.co/c/58bbdf89fc72) to try it!

-Once you get your hosting, I highly recommend using [Laravel Forge](https://forge.laravel.com), which plugs into DigitalOcean and sets up your server for you while also making it super optimized for running Laravel applications.